WING-NUS/SSID/README-v-Beginner.md

 TODO Yisong: replicate my own installation and update on this.

-Victor's comment: sometimes ruby version 2.6.6 is not found in rbenv list, can try install it manually
+Sometimes `ruby` version 2.6.6 is not found in `rbenv` list.
+If this is the case, you may try installing it manually:
 ```
 wget http://ftp.ruby-lang.org/pub/ruby/2.6/ruby-2.6.6.tar.gz
 tar -xzvf ruby-2.6.6.tar.gz